 Located in Stoney Creek and serving the surrounding area, choose Granite Kings for your granite countertops.
 Keep reading to learn more!

 Unlike laminates and solid-surface materials, a hot frying pan has no effect on granite's mirror like finish.
 The diamond-like hardness of granite makes it virtually impervious to abrasions, stains, and extreme heat.

-Most important: by choosing a granite or quartz countertop and island, you not only give your kitchen timeless performance and beauty, it adds to its overall value.
+Most important: by choosing granite countertops and islands, you are not only giving your kitchen timeless performance and beauty, but it also adds to its overall value.